JieningLi/deploy-docker-container-aws-ecs/README.md

-# Deploy-Docker-Container-on-AWS
+# Deploy Docker container on AWS ECR

-Deploy your own docker container to AWS
+This repository demonstrates how to deploy your own Docker container to AWS ECR.

 ## Prerequisite

 -[Install Docker](https://docs.docker.com/install/)